Edutainment: How to get the kids to learn something on your vacation without realizing it

 We're here to help with three family-friendly vacation ideas in Hannibal that offer *gasp* a little education and a whole lot of fun.

 Kids love caves.
 Tell your kids (or grandkids) they are going to a cave, and you'll likely experience shrieks the whole neighborhood can hear.
 But here's where it gets sneaky – Mark Twain Cave is where the famous author played as a child, and the one-hour guided tour is chock full of tales about Twain and information about how caves are formed.
-Don't be surprised if the kids come out of the tour wanting to read The Adventures of Tom Sawyer or find out more about bats or geology.
+Don't be surprised if the kids come out of the tour wanting to read The Adventures of Tom Sawyer or find out more about bats and geology.

 Once the kids emerge from the cave they will spot the sluice and be instantly intrigued; after all, searching for hidden treasure is near and dear to every kid's heart.
 Help them match the stones they find to those shown on the stone glossary, and you'll quickly have some gemstone experts in the making.

-A one-hour sightseeing cruise on the Mark Twain Riverboat is a great summer activity for kids of all ages.
+A sightseeing cruise on the Mark Twain Riverboat is a great summer activity for kids of all ages.
 The one-hour trip offers a lively narrative about the Mississippi River and Twain's time as a riverboat pilot and provides a great overview of the many activities you can enjoy while in Hannibal.

 No matter how much education you squeeze into your Hannibal getaway, you can rest assured the kids will remember the lessons they learned as well as the fun!